-Cognitive Psychologist Jerome Bruner suggests that stories are remembered up to 22 times more than facts alone.
-His research suggests that if you share a story, people are much more likely to be persuaded.
-Isn’t that ironic when most leaders and salespeople rely on the use of facts and data to influence buyers.
+Cognitive psychologist Jerome Bruner suggests that stories are retained up to 22 times better than facts.
+His research suggests that if you share a story, prospects are much more likely to be persuaded.
+If you are only relying on facts and data, then you might struggle to influence buyers.

-What if you replaced your facts-based presentation deck with a few concise stories?
-The results may surprise you.
+But what if you enhanced your numbers-based presentation with a few concise stories?

-For example, let’s take a client success story.
-You and your sales team took a recent project and hit it out of the park for a client, resulting in a significant revenue impact.
-The client was absolutely thrilled with your work and you were able to get a testimonial from them about your working relationship.
+Take a client success story, for example.
+You and your sales team hit a recent project out of the park, which resulted in significant revenue impact.
+Your client was thrilled, and you were able to get a testimonial from them.

-Sharing this story and the revenue impact with a prospect will be much more memorable than the revenue numbers alone.
+Sharing this client success story with a prospect will be more relatable than revenue numbers alone.